RodrigoScola/vscode-text-objects/README.md

 -    add the on language events - DONE
 -    see if the todos are valid still - DONE

-revision of nodes

--    outer array - done

--    revise all selectors (remember to put the inner conditonal in the conditional)

 -    organize into good js

 ### Misc